lxsmnsyc/re-scoped-model/README.md

 ### useSelector Hook

-To access our model's state, we can use the `useSelector` hook which accepts a function that receives the current model state, and returns a new optional value that is derived from the given state.
-This allows fine-grained and reasonable re-render for the listening component.
+To access our model's state, we can use the `useSelector` hook which accepts a function that receives the current model state, and returns a new value that is derived from the given state.
+This allows fine-grained and reasonable re-render for the listening component, as the component will only re-render if the transformed value changes every time the model updates.

 For example, in our `Count` component, we only `select` the `count` field of our model record.